 We are a biomedical innovation company accelerating high-impact technologies to patients through risk-reward sharing partnerships with leading medical device companies.
 Our partnership-enabled business model focuses on forging strategic collaborations with leading medical device companies to drive successful global commercialization of products we develop.
 We are led by a highly accomplished, multidisciplinary management team and a board of directors with extensive experience in all phases of therapeutic device development.
 Our business was formed in 2018 by assembling a pipeline of multiple late-stage clinical product candidates originally developed by our founding team.
-Our flagship product candidates are BackBeat Cardiac Neuromodulation Therapy ("BackBeat CNT") for the treatment of hypertension ("HTN"), a significant risk factor for death worldwide, and Virtue Sirolimus AngioInfusion Balloon ("Virtue SAB") for the treatment of atherosclerotic artery disease, the leading cause of mortality worldwide.
+Our lead product candidate is BackBeat Cardiac Neuromodulation Therapy ("BackBeat CNT") for the treatment of hypertension ("HTN"), the leading risk factor for death worldwide.
+We have an exclusive license and collaboration agreement with Medtronic,